-The purpose of the Renewal Corporation's salvage and translocation effort will be to remove adult listed suckers from Copco No. 1 Reservoir and Iron Gate Reservoir prior to reservoir drawdown and dam removal to reduce project effects on listed suckers residing in the reservoir.
+The Renewal Corporation will undertake salvage and translocation measures to remove adult listed suckers from Copco No. 1 Reservoir and Iron Gate Reservoir prior to reservoir drawdown and dam removal to reduce project effects on listed suckers residing in the reservoir.

 During the development of the sampling and salvage plan, the Renewal Corporation coordinated with the ATWG to develop aquatic resource plan components.
-The Renewal Corporation originally proposed salvaging 100 Lost River and 100 shortnose suckers from each of the three reservoirs for a total of 600 suckers (Klamath River Renewal Corporation 2017).
+The Renewal Corporation initially proposed salvaging 100 Lost River and 100 shortnose suckers from each of the three reservoirs for a total of 600 suckers (Klamath River Renewal Corporation 2017).
 With the sampling information presented in Section 3 Action 1: Sampling Plan Methods and Results, the Renewal Corporation now believes the original proposal is not feasible especially for Lost River suckers which are at low numbers in Copco No. 1 Reservoir and potentially absent from Iron Gate Reservoir.

-This revised plan consists of salvaging suckers over a 14-day period including a total 5 days on Copco No. 1 Reservoir and 2 days on Iron Gate Reservoir, and 7 days on J.C.
+Under this CA Suckers Plan, the Renewal Corporation will salvage suckers over a 14-day period including a total 5 days on Copco No. 1 Reservoir, 2 days on Iron Gate Reservoir, and 7 days on J.C.
 Boyle Reservoir.
-Based on catch efficiencies from the sampling effort, the Renewal Corporation anticipates catching up to a combined total of 300 listed suckers from Copco No. 1 Reservoir and Iron Gate Reservoir, and 300 listed suckers from J.C.
+Based on catch efficiencies from the sampling effort, the Renewal Corporation anticipates catching a combined total of approximately 300 listed suckers from Copco No. 1 Reservoir and Iron Gate Reservoir, and 300 listed suckers from J.C.
 Boyle Reservoir.
-The 300-sucker salvage target equates to between 8 percent and 23 percent of the sucker mean population estimates calculated for Copco No. 1 Reservoir and Iron Gate Reservoir (see Section 3.5.7 Sucker Population Estimate).
-Salvage will continue for 7 days even if the 300-sucker target is exceeded.
-Salvaged suckers will be translocated to the Klamath National Fish Hatchery and Tule Lake Sump 1A, and possibly other translocation sites that may be identified based on further planning and agreement between USFWS, ODFW, CDFW, and the Renewal Corporation.
+The 300 listed suckers equate to between 8 percent and 23 percent of the sucker mean population estimates calculated for Copco No. 1 Reservoir and Iron Gate Reservoir (see Section 3.5.7 Sucker Population Estimate).
+Salvage will continue for 7 days even if the 300sucker estimate is exceeded.
+Salvaged suckers caught in Copco No. 1 Reservoir and Iron Gate Reservoir will be translocated to the Klamath National Fish Hatchery and/or Tule Lake Sump 1A.
+Other translocation sites may be used following consultation with the ARG and agreement between the Renewal Corporation, USFWS, CDFW and ODFW.
+If agreement is reached to use other translocation sites, the Renewal Corporation will file a report with the Commission within 14 calendar days that includes the location of the additional translocation site, the reasons for the additional translocation site, and documentation of consultation with USFWS, CDFW and ODFW.